tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

 // Procedure
-1. Compile → javac UseCase3PalindromeCheckerApp.java
+1. Compile → javac PalindromeCheckerApp.java
-2. Run → java UseCase3PalindromeCheckerApp
+2. Run → java PalindromeCheckerApp
 3. Enter a word or phrase when prompted
 4. Program reverses it and checks if it’s a palindrome